thibaudbrg/os-challenge-holycow/README.md

 The aim of this experiment is to test another type of parallelization.
 Indeed, we want to compare the concurrent implementations using multiples threads and multiple processes.
 Even if we believe that the multiprocess version will be slower than the multi-threads one, we want to give it a try.
+Of course, in this experiment, we keep exactly the same configuration as the last kept version (priority queue...).
+We only replacing the multithreading by multiprocessing.

 The process model works that way: every time the server receives a client request a new process is created using the fork system call.
 We need to choose wisely the number of processes that can live simultaneously, in our case it is four since the computer which is running the test have a multi-core CPU with 4 cores.
 This way there is no shared memory